What technical staff do I need for my pool?

 - The pool and its infrastructure were in good condition

 - Water chemistry and bacteriology were tested, their resulting values recorded on the report, and were found to comply with this CoP

 To meet the needs of both full time technical operation and on-site supervision where there are arrangements in place for a visiting technical operator PWTAG has stipulated two qualifications, these are:

 Find out more and view the syllabuses for both on our Qualifications pages.

-PWTAG currently work with four Approved Training Organisations to deliver these qualifications.
+PWTAG currently work with five Approved Training Organisations to deliver these qualifications.